-You can find further information on self-care here: Self-care for parents and carers (annafreud.org)
+You can find further information on self-care here: www.annafreud.org/resources/family-wellbeing/self-care-for-parents-and-carers/

 Sometimes when you are finding a situation difficult, it can make feelings of stress or anxiety build up.
 This might be particularly true if you already find it difficult to manage your mental health and well-being.
 It is ok to ask for help.